Skip to main content

 • Use the same word to refer to the same thing.
 Don't use different words for the same thing.

-• When confirming an action is complete, put the most meaningful word or action first.
+• When confirming the completion of an action, put the most meaningful word or action first.
 For example, Deleted message, not Message deleted.

 • For critical or warning messages, state the cause of the issue and suggest a potential action or give a support link.